Plays of Three Decades: Thunder Rock

 In his introduction to Plays of Three Decades Ardrey writes that he conceived of the play in New York following a long vacation to Nantucket.
 He wrote the play in New Orleans during the winter and spring of 1939.

 Thunder Rock concerns a journalist, Charleston, who, distraught at the state of the world, withdraws into isolation as a lighthouse attendant.
 Amid the solitude he conjures in his imagination persons who drowned many years earlier when their steam-packet foundered in the lake.
 Charleston begins to argue with these characters, and in the process of refuting their hopelessness he comes to renounce his own.
 He rejoins the world of action.
-(For a complete synopsis, see Thunder Rock (play).)

 The play, which called for American intervention in the crisis in Europe, was lambasted by American critics, who were by and large isolationist.
 In New York it received bad reviews and closed after a short run.
 However a production was mounted in a small theatre in wartime London, where it quickly garnered major attention and huge audiences.
 The critical response was rave, and the play became a symbol of British resistance.
 Following its success at the Neighbourhood Theatre it was transferred to the Globe, one of the largest theatres in London's West End, with secret funding from Her Majesty's Treasury.

 Thunder Rock became known in Britain as the defining play of World War II.